What is Apathy in 2026? (The Enormous Benefits of Caring)

 How apathy can serve as your wake-up call

-Some of the benefits of caring include:
+Some of the benefits of caring instead of apathy include:

 • Taking responsibility for your life

-• Creating positive change.
+• Creating beautiful change.

 • Experiencing a connection with yourself and others.